munificent/craftinginterpreters/book/scanning-on-demand.md

 ^title Scanning on Demand
 ^part A Bytecode Virtual Machine

-> Literature is idiosyncratic arrangements in horizontal lines in only twenty-six symbols, ten arabic numbers, and about eight punctuation marks.
+> Literature is idiosyncratic arrangements in horizontal lines in only
+> twenty-six phonetic symbols, ten Arabic numbers, and about eight punctuation
+> marks.
 >
 > <cite>Kurt Vonnegut</cite>